https://invisible-island.net/ncurses/man/

 TERMINFO_DIRS

-section on the TERMINFO variable.
-The list is separated by colons
+TERMINFO above.
+The list items are separated by colons on Unix and

 TERMPATH

-If TERMCAP does not hold a file name then ncurses checks the TERMPATH
+If TERMCAP does not hold a terminal type description or file name, then

 ALTERNATE CONFIGURATIONS